google/googletest/docs/advanced.md

 ### Using Event Listeners

-To use the event listener you have defined, add an instance of it to the googletest event listener list (represented by class [`TestEventListeners`](reference/testing.md#TestEventListeners) - note the "s" at the end of the name) in your `main()` function, before calling `RUN_ALL_TESTS()`:
+To use the event listener you have defined, add an instance of it to the GoogleTest event listener list (represented by class [`TestEventListeners`](reference/testing.md#TestEventListeners) - note the "s" at the end of the name) in your `main()` function, before calling `RUN_ALL_TESTS()`: